 - Finally, an annual reservation schedule is in place for owners to book their fourth week of vacation.
 This simply means owners call in to the reservation desk each year to see which weeks are available for their final getaway.

-B. Storied Places in Tremblant, Quebec uses a slightly different rotating system.
-They offer a minimum of four weeks of usage per year, split between the summer and the winter, which is similar to the Mt.
-Superior PRC.
-However, the planned weeks at Storied Places are scheduled in two selection rounds, based on a rotating priority reservation system.
+B. A slightly different rotating system, which offers a minimum of four weeks of usage per year, split between the summer and the winter.
+However, the planned weeks at are scheduled in two selection rounds, based on a rotating priority reservation system.

-Many private residence clubs offer space available reservations, the weeks available after all owners have been allocated their respective vacation time for the year.
+Many private residence clubs offer space available reservations, these are the weeks available after all owners have been allocated their respective vacation time for the year.

 For instance, in a 1:10 property ownership, with each member receiving four vacation weeks per year, there will be 12 remaining weeks available for owners to book additional vacation days.
 Usually, booking plans define how space available time is reserved.
 Members may have to book within a specified amount of time (i.e. 45 days) or will only be allowed to book one extra week at a time.